 - Once you have enrolled as a Mentee, go to "Find a Mentor" page and select the criteria you want to use for your Mentor search.
 Click on the Mentors' names to view their profiles.
-Once you have found a good match, click on the Mentor Match badge (seen below the Mentor's profile image) to send the Mentor an email request.
+Once you have found a good match, click on the green "Send Member Request" button (seen below the Mentor's profile image) to send the Mentor an email request.
 To return a larger pool of potential mentors we encourage you to limit your preferences to those most important to you.
 The more specific you are in your requirements the smaller your pool of potential mentors may be.

 Q: What should I do if I don’t hear from the Mentor I requested?